DOGS DON'T THINK ABOUT THE PAST OR

 my arm.

-The best way to connect with your dog is by taking her out
+The best way to bond with your dog is by taking her out on

-on a structured walk.
-A structured walk means your dog
+a structured walk.
+A structured walk means your dog walks

-walks behind you or at heel.
+at your side or behind you.
 Two structured walks a day of

 at least 30 minutes long is ideal.
 Position the dog’s collar